explorable-viz/esop2025/author-response/response.md

   are copied from the original graph to the slice; we will make this clearer (for example by indicating which `suff` is being applied in each subfigure).

+Additional points raised by Reviewer B:

+- _Difficult terminology and concepts in first 2 sections._ We are sympathetic to this and address in R2 above.

 ### Reviewer C

-- _Eliminators vs. expressions._ We recognise the concern and address this in (Q3) above.
+- _Eliminators vs. expressions._ We recognise the concern and address this in (R3) above.
 - _Loops in surface language_.
 The surface and core language are both pure functional languages, so loops are provided via recursion.
 Other work has looked at Galois slicing in an imperative language with arrays and an explicit loop construct (Ricciotti et al [2017]); in future we also plan to look at these features, because